 dataSource = "cfsnippets"> SELECT * FROM Messages </cfquery> <cfloop query = "MessageRecords"> <cfoutput>#Message_ID#</cfoutput><BR> </cfloop>

-tag also provides iteration over a recordset with dynamic start and stop points.
+The cfloop tag also provides iteration over a recordset with dynamic start and stop points.
 This mechanism provides a simple means to get the next n sets of records from a query.

 The following example loops from the tenth through the twentieth record returned by "MyQuery ":